Kelechikizito/ts-tsender-ui-cu/challenge.md

 A useEffect with an empty dependency array ([]) runs once when the component mounts – suitable for retrieving data from local storage.

 Separate useEffect hooks with specific dependencies (e.g., [tokenAddress]) run whenever that particular piece of state changes – suitable for saving data to local storage.

+## Challenge 3: Display Dynamic Token Transaction Details

+Goal: Provide the user with immediate, clear information about the token they are interacting with and the total amount they are preparing to send, based on their inputs.

+Specifics:
+Add a new section or display area in your UI that shows the following details, updating dynamically as the user enters information:

+Token Name: Read the name property directly from the ERC20 token contract specified in the "Token Address" input.

+Total Amount (wei): Calculate the sum of all valid numerical values entered in the "Amounts" input field.

+Total Amount (tokens): Convert the calculated total wei amount into the standard token unit display.
+This requires reading the decimals property from the token contract and using it to format the total wei value correctly (e.g., dividing by 10 ** decimals).
+This value should update as the user types in the amounts field.

+Hints:

+You'll need to interact with the token contract on the blockchain to read its name and decimals.

+Use a library like Wagmi to simplify blockchain interactions.

+Performance Tip: Instead of making multiple separate calls (e.g., using useReadContract for name, then again for decimals), use the useReadContracts hook (plural) from Wagmi.
+This hook allows you to batch multiple read calls into a single request, improving performance.

+Parse the amounts input (remembering it can be comma or newline separated) and sum the values.
+Ensure robust error handling for non-numeric inputs.

+Use the fetched decimals value to format the total wei sum into a human-readable token amount (e.g., using ethers.utils.formatUnits or equivalent logic).